buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/PropertySets/Pset_Stationing.md

 # Pset_Stationing

-Specifies stationing parameters for _IfcReferent_.
+Specifies stationing parameters for _IfcReferent_.<!-- end of definition -->